Zabanaa/Milky/README.md

 It also comes packed with smoothie, my sass animation library.
 I was thinking about doing a Jekyll version of it but I abandoned the idea.

-As of december 2015, Milky is fully compatible with javascript es6 (or ES2015) thanks to babel and browserify.
+Milky is fully compatible with javascript es6 (or ES2015) thanks to babel and browserify.
 This will enable you (and me) to write modular and easy to manage javascript code.

+You'll also be happy to know that ReactJS is supported right out of the box and fully integrated with browser-sync!

 All you have to do is browse to the /dev folder, run (sudo) npm install and gulp.